DQLin/LGHDemo/README.md

 ## Additional notes

-* Uncomment USELOCK macro in LigthingComputationPS.hlsl and to enforce using thread locks for shadow sampling
+* Uncomment USELOCK macro in LigthingComputationPS.hlsl to enforce using thread locks for shadow sampling
 * Uncomment ENABLE_TEAPOT in LGHDemo.h and recompile the project to add a movable teapot in the demo scene, the teapot moving control keys can be found starting from line 291 in LGHDemo.cpp
 * Uncomment GENERATE\_IR\_GROUND_TRUTH in LGHDemo.h and in ScreenShaderPS.hlsl, recompile to generate instant radiosity ground truth using 1M VPLs

-For questions, please email daqi@cs.utah.edu or post an issue here.
+For questions, please email daqi@cs.utah.edu or post an issue in the GitHub repository.